CarlosNebulous/CarlosNebulous/README.md

 - 🔭 I’m currently working on on my Raspberry Pi, a simple sneaker bot, a new android app idea and on [my band](https://brotherstillwedie.com/)! :D

-- 🌱 I’m currently learning Java, Android Studio, web developing and, of course, computer vision 😎😎😎
+- 🌱 I’m learning Java, Android Studio, web developing and, of course, computer vision 😎😎😎

 - 👯 I’m looking to collaborate on whatever that can sound interesting.
 Of course, collaborating in an open source project would be a really nice experience! 🥳🥳🥳